linchxn/inside-the-mind-of-lin/README.md

     >*HTML* ↴
 - Chose a subject to focus on in relation to Creative Computing
 - Reflecting on Unit 1 project
-    - specifically focusing on the interactive light idea
+    - specifically focusing on the **interactive light** idea, and how it can be transformed into reality through indepth research and aspects on Arduino projects.
+- Research on Noise Detection technology
+- Research the fineline between ***Privacy vs Convenience*** in relation to *noise detection* and the *interactive light*.

 ***